salpland/haze/README.md

 > A simple command line tool to manage your Minecraft Bedrock worlds

-Haze allows you to keep your project's worlds out of the `com.mojang` folder and place them in your project's folder instead.
-This way you can easily work on multiple worlds and move them back and forth between `com.mojang` and your project's folder.
+Haze allows you to keep your project's worlds out of the `com.mojang` directory and place them in your project's directory instead.
+This way you can easily work on multiple worlds and move them back and forth between `com.mojang` and your project's directory.

 ![Diagram](.github/diagram.png)